AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/examples/http-dedicated-egress-ip-vpn.md

 ---
-title: HTTP/HTTPS connections on non-standard ports for dedicated egress IP address and VPN
+title: HTTP/HTTPS connections for dedicated egress IP address and VPN
-description: Learn how to make HTTP/HTTPS requests from AEM as a Cloud Service to external web services running on non-standard ports for Dedicated Egress IP address and VPN
+description: Learn how to make HTTP/HTTPS requests from AEM as a Cloud Service to external web services running for Dedicated Egress IP address and VPN
 version: Cloud Service
 feature: Security
 topic: Development, Security